dpshang/RAG/README.md

 ## Naive RAG vs Averaging RAG

-* The **naive RAG** for us means that we find top 5 relevant comments to the query and use them to generate a response to the query using LLM.
+* The **naive RAG** for us means that we find the top 5 relevant comments to the query and use them to generate a response to the query using LLM.
-* For the **averaging RAG**, we generate more similar queries to the original query using synthetic query generators and re-rank the comments by the average cosine similarity (i.e., averaging the cosine similaities of each comment to all the possible queries).
+* For the **averaging RAG**, we generate more similar queries to the original query using synthetic query generators and re-rank the comments by the average cosine similarity (i.e., averaging the cosine similarities of each comment to all the possible queries).
 Then we use the top 5 comments to generate a response to the query using LLM.

 * **Clustering**: to speed up the runtime, we group the comments into clusters using K-means (K=4) clustering based on their vector representations with respect to cosine similarity.
 We stored the average vector representations of each cluster for quick comparison.
 This allowed us to cut the runtime down to under 1 second on average.